maverickspectacle/database/pages/gender.md

 The rate of false reports of sexual assault tends to be found to be about 5%.
 However, the total false reporting rate, including both confirmed and equivocal cases would be greater than this 5% rate<ref>https://link.springer.com/article/10.1007/s10508-015-0666-2</ref>.

 The more similar the 2D:4D digit ratio was between men and women in a country, the more equal the sexes were in parliamentary and labor force participation<ref>https://journals.sagepub.com/doi/full/10.1177/147470491401200406#</ref>.

-### Workplace Gender Gaps

-After adjusting for human capital development, work experience, the occupations and industries in which the sexes work, and career interruptions, the adjusted gender pay gap is between 4.8-7.1%.
-Other unadjusted factors include health insurance, other fringe benefits, and detailed features of overtime work<ref>https://www.academia.edu/35974504/An_Analysis_of_Reasons_for_the_Disparity_in_Wages_Between_Men_and_Women_Containing_A_Foreword_by_the_Department_of_Labor_A_Report_by_CONSAD_Research_Corp_0</ref>.

-The life satisfaction of men and especially fathers increases steeply with paid working hours.
-The life satisfaction of childless women is less related to long working hours and the life satisfaction of mothers hardly depends on working hours at all.
-Additionally, women and especially mothers are more satisfied with life when their male partners work longer while the life satisfaction of men hardly depends on their female partners' work hours.
-These differences are starker where gender attitudes are more traditional, but cannot be explained through differences in income, occupations, partner characteristics, period or cohort effects.
-These results are found in various cultures around the world<ref>https://link.springer.com/article/10.1007/s11205-020-02433-5</ref>.

-There tends to be prejudice against female leaders and against women getting promotions<ref>https://link.springer.com/article/10.1007%2Fs11199-006-9068-1</ref><ref>https://doi.apa.org/doiLanding?doi=10.1037%2F0021-9010.91.4.777</ref><ref>https://www.sciencedirect.com/science/article/abs/pii/S0927537116301129?via%3Dihub</ref>.

-In nursing, 9 out of 10 doctors are women.
-Here, there is approximately a $5000 salary gap even after adjusting for factors such as experience, education, work hours, clinical specialty, and marital and parental status<ref>https://www.scientificamerican.com/article/even-in-nursing-no-equal-pay-for-women/</ref>.

-Between 1970 and 2007, many women entered highly rewarded occupations.
-However, this decreased the pay levels of these occupations due to them being feminized, particular in high-paid and male-typed occupations<ref>https://academic.oup.com/sf/article-abstract/91/4/1183/2235777</ref>.

-Women tend to negotiate salaries less, but this is in part due to the different ways in which society responds to women when they negotiate.
-Women who ask tend to get penalized more<ref>https://www.sciencedirect.com/science/article/abs/pii/S0749597806000884</ref>.

-Hiring experiments have shown that for mixed-gender and male stereotypical jobs gender discrimination was eliminated or if anything slightly reversed starting in 2009.
-Anti-male discrimination persisted over time in female stereotypical jobs however<ref>https://www.sciencedirect.com/science/article/pii/S0749597823000560#:~:text=A%20meta%2Danalysis%20of%20field,the%20degree%20of%20remaining%20bias</ref>.

-A Finnish study found that women and men worked approximately equal hours, but that the women devoted 50% more time to domestic work.
-Irrespective of gender, negative work-family spillover (work demands interfering with family affairs) was associated with health problems.
-Paid work hours per week for women (men) were 41.7 (42.8), domestic hours per week were 29.8 (20.6), and total work hours per week were 71.2 (63.5).
-Women were significantly more negatively affected by negative family-work spillover than men (family affairs interfering with work demands).
-Only for men, there was a positive association between sickness absence and domestic work hours.
-Women had slightly higher psychological distress and men had slightly higher suboptimal health.
-Both of these differences were only a few percentage points<ref>https://www.tandfonline.com/doi/pdf/10.1300/J013v40n03_01</ref>.

 ### Random